avanbaelen/nedocs-markov-chain/README.md

 | t+3              |                     82% |
 | t+4              |                     84% |

-Analysis of the state distribution showed an imbalance toward higher crowding states.
-This may partially explain the model's stronger performance when predicting the Critical state and represents an important limitation when interpreting the results.
+Analysis of the underlying state distribution identified an imbalance toward higher crowding states.
+This may have contributed to stronger predictive performance for the Critical state and was considered when interpreting model performance.

-The results suggest that time-dependent Markov chains may provide useful short-term forecasts of ED crowding states, particularly at shorter forecast horizons.
+The results suggest that time-dependent Markov chains may provide useful short-term forecasts of emergency department crowding, while predictive performance becomes more limited as the forecast horizon increases.

-## Technologies and Methods
+## Technologies & Methods

 * Python
 * Jupyter Notebook
+* Pandas
+* NumPy
 * Markov Chains
 * Transition Probability Matrices
 * Probabilistic Forecasting